BlancheK/BlancheK.github.io/movies-titles.md

 *graph positive sentiment per genre : OK but issue with mean values equal to zero*

+The movie genre and the sentiment conveyed in its title are intertwined aspects that play a significant role in shaping audience expectations and influencing the overall cinematic experience.
+The sentiment analysis of a movie title, whether positive, negative, or neutral, often aligns with the thematic tone of the film within its respective genre.
+Here's an exploration of how sentiment analysis and movie genres intersect.

 {% include genres-pos-sentiment.html %}

 {% include genres-neg-sentiment.html %}

+Titles in drama and romance genres lean towards positive or neutral sentiments to reflect the emotional and heartfelt nature of the narrative.
+Horror and thriller titles frequently incorporate negative sentiments to create an air of suspense, mystery, or fear.
+The goal is to intrigue and elicit an emotional response.
+Example: "Psycho"
+Sport movie titles often carry positive sentiments to reflect the themes of triumph, teamwork, and personal growth.
+Positive sentiments contribute to the inspirational and uplifting nature of these films.
+Titles associated with world cinema often carry positive sentiments, emphasizing the diverse and enriching cultural experiences depicted in these films.
+Political movie titles may carry positive sentiments, particularly if the focus is on inspiring change, highlighting positive political movements, or celebrating leaders and figures who made a positive impact.
+Historical movie titles may carry positive sentiments, emphasizing the inspiration from historical events, heroic figures, and significant moments.
+Fictional movie titles may carry negative sentiments if the focus is on dystopian or dark themes.
+Titles associated with art films often carry positive sentiments, reflecting the artistic and creative nature of these films.

 # Successful titles analysis